Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 You can turn a simple audio product into a $77 offer by starting with one clear listener win, then adding useful support pieces at each price level.

-The $47 version adds extra short audios, examples, and a mini action plan.
+• The $47 version adds support audios, examples, and a short action plan.

 Once you understand why the product works, the next step is getting the simple tools in place so you can build it without turning your desk into a tech jungle.